CY-Jeong/fully-automatic-hand-pose-estimation/README.md

 First you need to get intrinsic, extrinsic files from **[calibration](https://github.com/CY-Jeong/camera-calibration)** which make calibration files with multiview.
 If you do calibration, you can have calibration information.
 And you must get **[MANO parameter pkl file](https://mano.is.tue.mpg.de/)** and **[CPM pretrained pose parameter](https://github.com/lmb-freiburg/hand3d)**.
-So your final directory is
+So your final directory should be
 ```
 Calibration/
   result_dir/